What is a Headless CMS? Complete Guide for 2026

 The right CMS architecture depends on your specific needs:

-Choose Traditional CMS when:
+Choose a Traditional CMS when:

 - You're building a simple blog or brochure website